OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 > Coming soon.

-# Build and deploy the Orchard source code to an Azure Website
+# Build and deploy the Orchard source code to an Azure Website using FTP

+[Orchard Source Code Repo]: http://orchard.codeplex.com/sourcecontrol/list/changesets

 > Draft.
 Not tested yet.

 __Overview__

-1. Do a clean source drop of the Orchard code for development.
+1. Download the Orchard source
-2. Create a local SQL Server database for development.
+2. Create a local SQL Server database
 3. Connect the database to the codebase.
 4. Keep both the database and the codebase in Git version control throughout.
 5. Install, enable, and build the Bootstrap Theme.